-The common denominator to the responses in this chapter is the women's clear attempts to maintain their boundaries contrasted by men in the pornography industry who completely disregard these boundaries.
-Men who come to strip clubs and "fans" who follow so-called porn blogs (i.e. men who consume Swedish pornography) expect more than just a visual experience (pornography) or a limited physical experience (in stripping); they expect and are willing to pay for "full service" (sex purchase).
+The common denominator to the responses in this chapter is the women's clear attempts to maintain their boundaries contrasted by men in the industry who completely disregard these boundaries.
+Men who come to strip clubs and "fans" who follow so-called "porn blogs" (i.e. men who consume Swedish pornography) expect more than just a visual experience (pornography) or a limited physical experience (in stripping); they expect and are willing to pay for "full service" (sex purchase).
 Here we see male entitlement and the male sex right in full force.
-The male sex right says that men have the sexual right to access the female body; they feel that women are obliged to grant them access to their bodies, especially if the woman is perceived as a "whore".
-Because in the sex industry, "no' does not exist...the concept whore' is a patriarchal coded fantasy about an individual of lower standing who is sexually available, and who can be used and punished on the man's terms."
-54
+The male sex right says that men have the sexual right to access the female body; they feel that women are obliged to grant them access

-PORNOGRAPHY.
-STRIPPING AND PROSTITUTION: ALL FACES OF THE SAME INDUSTRY Previous research has suggested a link between pornography and other parts of the sex industry.
+And it's often that they turn to girls who they see have a worse self-esteem, those who have a damaged self-image, because it's easier to reach out and manipulate them." to their bodies, especially if the woman is perceived as a "whore".
+Because in the sex industry, "no' does not exist...the concept "whore" is a patriarchal coded fantasy about an individual of lower standing who is sexually available, and who can be used and punished on the man's terms."55 PORNOGRAPHY, STRIP AND PROSTITUTION: ALL FACES OF THE SAME INDUSTRY Previous research has suggested a link between pornography and other parts of the sex industry.
 For instance, in the 9-country study among 854 prostituted persons, Farley and colleagues interviewed individuals with experiences in different parts of the sex industry, including stripping, massage parlours, "escort" sites, and pornography.
 In total, 49% of all respondents had also been filmed for pornography production.

 A number of respondents had experiences in other parts of the sex industry.
 For one, the mapping exercise revealed that many of the women selling pornography are also involved in stripping.
 Three of the nine women interviewed had entered into the sex industry through stripping.
 An additional four women had sold sex, though through different prostitution avenues.
-One of the young women had experience of a so-called sugardaddy, while another had begun selling sex through different online forums when she was 14 years old, prior to her involvement in pornography.
+One of the young women had experience of a so-called "sugardaddy", while another had begun selling sex through different online forums when she was 14 years old, prior to her involvement in pornography.
 When asked what she thought the reason for selling sex was, the respondent replied: